rokath/trice/docs/TriceUserGuide.md

   | `10iiiiiiI 10iiiiiiI TT NC ...`    |           2            | First 16bit are doubled.
 Info over `-d16` trice switch. | `u16 u16 u16 u16 [uW] ... [uW]` |
   | _________ `11iiiiiiI TT TT NC ...` |           3            | >= 4-byte message, *Trice* format with 32-bit stamp     | ___ `u16 u32 u16 [uW] ... [uW]` |

-- The stamp selector 2 encoding has 2 possibilities.
+- The stamp selector `2` encoding has 2 possibilities.
 When using `TRICE_SEGGER_RTT_32BIT_DIRECT_WRITE` or encryption, for alignment reasons the first 16bit ID field is doubled.
-The trice tool discards these 2 doubled bytes when the CLI switch `-d16` is given, what results from the triceConfig.h file.
+The trice tool discards these 2 doubled bytes when the CLI switch `-d16` is given or encryption is active.
+- Default endianness is little endian as most MCUs use little endianness.
+Otherwise the `-triceEndianness=bigEndian` CLI switch is needed.
+- The receiving tool evaluates firstly the 2 stamp bits and follows some rules:
+    - 0: reserved -> ignore the whole package (discard) or treat it as user data.
+    - 1:                                    next 14 bits are the ID                                                              followed by 2 bytes u16=NC and optional parameter values.
+Package size is >= 4 bytes.
+    - 2 and `-d16` CLI switch not provided: next 14 bits are the ID                            and convert then u16=TT=stamp16   followed by 2 bytes u16=NC and optional parameter values.
+Package size is >= 6 bytes.
+    - 2 and `-d16` CLI switch     provided: next 14 bits are the ID, discard 2 following bytes and convert then u16=TT=stamp16   followed by 2 bytes u16=NC and optional parameter values.
+Package size is >= 8 bytes.
+    - 3:                                    next 14 bits are the ID                            and convert then u32=TTTT=stamp32 followed by 2 bytes u16=NC and optional parameter values.
+Package size is >= 8 bytes.
+- use ID to get parameters width `W`=8,16,32,64 from file *til.json* and and parameters count and convert appropriate.
   - Within one trice message the parameter bit width `W` does not change.
-- When the receiving tool has to convert the endianness it needs some rules:
-  - convert u16=`ssiiiiii iiiiiiii` or u16=`ssxxxxxx xxxxxxxx` and split into stamp selector and ID
-  - check the 2 stamp selector bits:
-    - 0: reserved
-    - 1: convert then u16=NC
-    - 2: convert then u16=stamp16 & u16=NC
-    - 3: convert then u32=stamp32 & u16=NC
-  - use ID to get param width `W`=8,16,32,64 and count and convert appropriate.

 <p align="right">(<a href="#top">back to top</a>)</p>